kevaljamnapara/B9/README.md

-This is demo repo for college work
+This is demo repo for college work there is most of college task